 For the Terra MODIS, Collection 1 consisted of the first products generated following launch.
 Terra MODIS data were reprocessed for the first time in June 2001 to produce Collection 3.
 (Note that this first reprocessing was numbered Collection 3 rather than, as one would expect, Collection 2.)
 Collection 3 was also the first version produced for the Aqua MODIS products.
 Collection 4 reprocessing began in December 2002 and was terminated in December 2006.
-Collection 5, which commenced in mid-2006, is the current version of the MODIS products.
-A Collection 6 reprocessing for a subset of the MODIS products is scheduled to begin in early 2011.
+Production of the Collection 5 products, which commenced in mid-2006, will continue until the Collection 6 reprocessing is complete.
+Production of the "Tier-1" Collection 6 MODIS products, which includes the active fire products, commenced in February 2015.

-2.2 Level 2 Fire Products: MOD14 (Terra) and MYD14 (Aqua)
+3.2 Level 2 Fire Products: MOD14 (Terra) and MYD14 (Aqua)

 This is the most basic fire product in which active fires and other thermal anomalies, such as volcanoes, are identified.
-The Level 2 product is defined in the MODIS orbit geometry covering an area of approximately $2340 \times 2030$ km in the along-scan and along-track directions, respectively.
+The Level 2 product is defined in the MODIS orbit geometry covering an area of approximately 2340×2030 km in the along-scan and along-track directions, respectively.
 It is used to generate all of the higher-level fire products, and contains the following components:

-- An active fire mask that flags fires and other relevant pixels (e.g. cloud); - a pixel-level quality assurance (QA) image that includes 19 bits of QA information about each pixel; - a fire-pixel table which provides 19 separate pieces of radiometric and internal-algorithm information about each fire pixel detected within a granule; - extensive mandatory and product-specific metadata; - a grid-related data layer to simplify production of the Climate Modeling Grid (CMG) fire product (Section 2.6).
+- An active fire mask that flags fires and other relevant pixels (Figure 2); - a pixel-level quality assurance (QA) image that includes 19 bits of QA information about each pixel; - a fire-pixel table which provides 27 separate pieces of radiometric and internal-algorithm information about each fire pixel detected within a granule; - extensive mandatory and product-specific metadata; - a grid-related data layer to simplify production of the Climate Modeling Grid (CMG) fire product (Section 3.6).